Steps to Avoiding an Auto Accident

 If everyone could follow the tips below, there would more than likely be a decrease in traffic accidents.

-It's true you cannot be responsible for what others do, but here are some easy steps you can follow to avoid an auto accident:
+It's true you cannot be responsible for what others do, but here are some easy steps you can follow to avoid an auto accident in Georgia:

 Simple Steps to Avoid Auto Accidents